paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

  - something is 1.0 but other things are 0.0
  - everything is 0.0

-What if red denotes overuse, gray denotes underuse, and green denotes ideal use
+What if red denotes overuse, gray denotes under-use, and green denotes ideal use

 This sounds like the last point, where more saturation means more intensity of color, but difference in saturation denotes green or red